influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/data_exploration.md

 The query writes its results a new [measurement](/influxdb/v1.7/concepts/glossary/#measurement): `h2o_feet_copy_1`.
 If you're using the [CLI](/influxdb/v1.7/tools/shell/), InfluxDB writes the data to the `USE`d [database](/influxdb/v1.7/concepts/glossary/#database) and the `DEFAULT` [retention policy](/influxdb/v1.7/concepts/glossary/#retention-policy-rp).
-If you're using the [HTTP API](/influxdb/v1.7/tools/api/), InfluxDB writes the data to the database and retention policy specified in the `db` and `rp` [query string parameters](/influxdb/v1.7/tools/api/#query-string-parameters).
+If you're using the [InfluxDB API](/influxdb/v1.7/tools/api/), InfluxDB writes the data to the database and retention policy specified in the `db` and `rp` [query string parameters](/influxdb/v1.7/tools/api/#query-string-parameters).
-If you do not set the `rp` query string parameter, the HTTP API automatically writes the data to the database's `DEFAULT` retention policy.
+If you do not set the `rp` query string parameter, the InfluxDB API automatically writes the data to the database's `DEFAULT` retention policy.

 The response shows the number of points (`7605`) that InfluxDB writes to `h2o_feet_copy_1`.